mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 Some browsers can "preload" pages while user typing URL in.
 These users not always end up in that page, however due page preloading tracker is initialized and loaded.

-JS Tracker by default doesn't fire `pageView`, `linkClick` and `adImpression` events when page is preloaded, but sets callback on [visibilitychange](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) event, which fires actual event only when page starts to render.
+JS Tracker by default doesn't fire events when page is preloaded, but sets callback on [visibilitychange](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) event, which fires actual event only when page starts to render.

 To explicitly enable tracking for prerendered pages you can use `setCountPreRendered` function: